Master Limited Partnerships

 Because MLPs are partnerships, partnership tax rules apply.
 Initially, the cost basis that an investor has in an MLP unit is equal to the amount invested minus acquisition expenses, just like for stocks and bonds.
 MLP unitholders pay taxes on their allocated portion of net income earned by the MLP regardless of whether the income is distributed.
 The allocated income increases the tax basis of the MLP units; distributions decrease the tax basis, so tax liability is only incurred when the units are sold, as long as the tax basis is positive.
 When the basis is reduced to 0, then all succeeding distributions will be taxed at the capital gains rate.
 If held for longer than 1 year, then the gain will be taxed at the favorable long-term capital gains rate.

-Because the tax basis for MLP units changes every year, you will have to keep track of your adjusted basis to determine any capital gain or loss when the units are sold.
+Because the tax basis for MLP units changes every year, you must track your adjusted basis to determine any capital gain or loss when the units are sold.

 Usually, distributions exceed income because most MLPs have large deductions, such as depreciation or depletion, which lowers taxable income but not cash flow.
 Because cash flow is the source of distributions, distributions are usually much larger than the taxable income allocated to the unitholders.
 This is why many MLPs advertise that only about 20% of their distribution is taxable.
 It is this tax treatment of the distributions that primarily differentiates distributions from dividends, which are taxed as they are received.